Best Flowering Annuals for Summer (Easy-Care Picks That Bloom All Season)

 - Elegance Cherry Bomb

 Border dahlias are a showstopper when it comes to summer blooms.
 These stunning flowers come in a wide array of colors making them a favorite among gardeners.
+They can often be found at garden centers and nurseries when they start getting in their summer flowering annuals.

 I’ve grown them for several years and they look wonderful planted in the front of borders.